 1. Free of Cost

-Downloading and installing Ubuntu is free, and costs only time to install it.
-One can just download from the internet or can create an ISO bootable disk, and after it, the environment is ready to launch.
-With the help of Ubuntu, one can revive old, unused or any low-performance computer system without any investment.
+Downloading and installing Ubuntu is free and costs only time to install it.
+One can download from the internet or create an ISO bootable disk; the environment is ready to launch.
+With the help of Ubuntu, one can revive old, unused, or low-performance computer systems without any investment.
 Also, troubleshooting does not cause any penny.
 And one can do this with the help of the Linux environment.

-It also consists of its own Office suite, named as LibreOffice.
-This prevents our pocket by not letting us purchasing costly licensed suites such as MS Office and others.
+It also consists of its own Office suite, named LibreOffice.
+This prevents our pockets by not letting us purchase costly licensed suites such as MS Office and others.

-In comparison to Windows, Ubuntu provides a better option for privacy and security.
-The best advantage of having Ubuntu is that we can acquire the required privacy and additional security without having any third party solution.
-Risk of hacking and various other attacks can be minimized by using this distribution.
+Compared to Windows, Ubuntu provides a better option for privacy and security.
+The best advantage of having Ubuntu is acquiring the required privacy and additional security without having any third-party solution.
+The risk of hacking and various other attacks can be minimized by using this distribution.

 3. Working with Partitions of hard drives

-Linux live CD and Gparted enables to divide the hard disk into partitions.
-This feature is also applicable when your system is a dual or triple boot.
-Otherwise, the partition is helpful in migration to solid state drive or more spacious drive.
+Linux live CD and Gparted enable the division of the hard disk into partitions.
+This feature also applies when your system is a dual or triple boot.
+Otherwise, the partition is helpful in migration to a solid-state drive or a more spacious drive.
 Apart from this, wiping of data can be easily done in Ubuntu.

 4. Free Apps

-- Spotify: Used for stream songs for free.
-Also allow creating playlists, albums of favorite songs.0
+- Spotify: Used to stream songs for free.
+Also, allow the creation of playlists and albums of favorite songs.

-- VLC: A single media player, compatible with various media file formats.
+- VLC: Uses of Ubuntu A single media player compatible with various media file formats.

 - Firefox: Fast Browser with better efficiency and 30% lighter than Chrome.

-- Atom: A Text Editor for the modern generation with a feature of handling all types of document’s format.
+- Atom: A Text Editor for the modern generation that handles all document formats.

 - Pycharm: An attractive IDE for programming that includes all important tools for Python coding, along with exciting in-app features.

-- Telegram: A mobile synchronized desktop app for faster and secure messaging.
+- Telegram: A mobile synchronized desktop app for faster and more secure messaging.

 Ubuntu is as easy as the Windows operating system.
-There is a well-known myth about Ubuntu is that Ubuntu is developed for developers and coders only.
-But the actual fact is, Ubuntu is a beautiful desktop operating system and can be used by any common computer user.
+There is a well-known myth about Ubuntu that Ubuntu is developed for developers and coders only.
+But the actual fact is Ubuntu is a beautiful desktop operating system and can be used by any common computer user.

 Another great feature of Ubuntu is its ease of use.
-The user can easily work with various CMS of PHP such as Laravel, Magneto, WordPress and many more.
-Apart from PHP, Ruby, Java, Python can easily be implemented in Ubuntu.
-Users experience a beautiful design of desktop while accessing Ubuntu that is quite easy and efficient to use.
+The user can easily work with various CMS of PHP such as Laravel, Magneto, WordPress, and many more.
+Apart from PHP, Ruby, and Java, Python can easily be implemented in Ubuntu.
+Users experience a beautiful desktop design while accessing Ubuntu that is quite easy and efficient to use.

 7. Home Automation

-Little knowledge of Linux and a minicomputer such as Raspberry Pi, is all to create small home automation gadget.
-One click or press or hold enables various devices and system of your house to run automatically without human intervention.
+Little knowledge of Linux and a minicomputer such as Raspberry Pi is all to create a small home automation gadget.
+One click, press, or hold enables various devices and systems of your house to run automatically without human intervention.

 8. Say Bye to Antivirus

-Risk of having a virus or malware is minimal, that reduces the cost of anti-virus software.
-Antivirus is also a reason for the slowness of the computer system and affects performance badly.
-Also, this may cause the system to not function efficiently.
-Apart from this issue, anti-virus also acquires a lot of space in our system.
-But with Ubuntu, all these risks and problems can be neglected in an affordable manner.
+The risk of having a virus or malware is minimal, reducing antivirus software costs.
+Antivirus is also a reason for the computer system’s slowness and badly affects performance.
+Also, this may cause the system not to function efficiently.
+Besides this issue, antivirus also acquires much space in our system.
+But with Ubuntu, all these risks and problems can be neglected affordably.

 9. Say Bye to Pirated Software

-As stated, It is free, this also includes a lot of free software embedded with the system.
-However, some windows based programs require alternate options such as virtual machine because it creates compatibility issues in Linux based servers.
-Access to official software, not only provides security and prevents bugs, but it also saves money that is going to be spent on purchasing pirated software.
+As stated, It is free, including much free software embedded with the system.
+However, some Windows-based programs require alternate options, such as virtual machines, because it creates compatibility issues in Linux-based servers.
+Access to official software not only provides security and prevents bugs, but it also saves money that will be spent on purchasing pirated software.

 10. Free games

-A compatibility layer, commonly known as WINE is the most popular program used to run windows based games and applications on Linux based operating system.
-Many games from the distribution are open source and hence does not require any extra cost to install in our system.
+A compatibility layer known as WINE is the most popular program for running Windows-based games and applications on a Linux-based operating system.
+Many games from the distribution are open source and hence do not require extra installation costs in our system.

 11. PC performance

-Performance of a system depends on what kind of usage is.
-For example, if the system is used for coding, designing, testing issues or for business purposes, or for just simply use of a computer system, It is recommended.
-Some reasons behind this are, Ubuntu boots faster than Windows, gets less infected, provides various free of cost IDEs.
-Otherwise, if gaming purpose is considered, Windows and MAC are way ahead than Ubuntu.
+The performance of a system depends on what kind of usage it is.
+For example, it is recommended if the system is used for coding, designing, testing issues, business purposes, or just using a computer system.
+Some reasons behind this are Ubuntu boots faster than Windows, gets less infected and provides various free-of-cost IDEs.
+Otherwise, Windows and MAC are way ahead of Ubuntu if gaming purpose is considered.

 12. Free upgrades

 All the upgrades provided by Ubuntu are free of cost.
 And they are released every six months.
-Upgrades are installed automatically but only with user permission and user are aware of installing.
+Users know that the installation and upgrades are automatically installed, but only with their permission.
 And while installing, the user does not need to bother losing data or redoing it.
-Distribution is itself capable of handling the system well.
+Distribution is capable of handling the system well.

-Ubuntu is an open source desktop operating system that is freely available and can be downloaded and installed without any hassle.
-Ubuntu comes with a variety of features that make it more competitive than other distribution.
-The number of variations in functionalities of Ubuntu, make it useful for the developer as well as the common user.
+Ubuntu is an open-source desktop operating system that is freely available and can be downloaded and installed without hassle.
+Ubuntu comes with various features that make it more competitive than other distributions.
+The number of variations in functionalities of Ubuntu makes it useful for the developer and the common user.

 This has been a guide to Uses of Ubuntu.
-Here we have Explained the different uses of Ubuntu with examples.
+Here we have discussed the basic concept and uses of Ubuntu, respectively.
 You can also go through our other suggested articles to learn more –